Priyanka-Panjiyar/Portfolio/README.md

 **Exploratory Analysis of Retail Category Trends**

 ### Objective
-To analyze the distribution of retail categories over time, identifying yearly trends in active businesses and vacant properties.
+To analyze the distribution of retail categories over time, identifying yearly trends in active businesses.

 ### Methodology